facebook/memlab/website/docs/getting-started.md

 which makes the retainer trace and symbols in leak report easier to understand.
 :::

-memlab will lively update a breadcrumb showing the progress of interaction with the target web page:
+memlab will run through the scenario, showing the progress of the interaction with the target web page as it does so:

 ```bash
 page-load(baseline)[s1] > action-on-page(target)[s2] > revert(final)[s3]